- How are gastrointestinal carcinoid tumors treated?

 A tumor is localized when it is found only in the organ where it started.
 Treatment of localized carcinoid tumors is based mostly on their size.
 Experts sometimes disagree on the exact size for making treatment decisions, and there are some sizes where it has not been determined exactly what treatment is best.

 Type 1: Patients with high gastrin levels but low levels of stomach acid are said to have type 1 tumors.
 These carcinoid tumors tend to be small, but there may be many of them.
 The tumors don’t tend to grow into the deeper layers of the stomach or spread to other organs or tissues, and are often treated by removing them completely through an endoscope.
-The other option is to watch the tumors closely (by doing repeat endoscopy), and only removing them if they start growing.
+The other option is to watch the tumors closely (by endoscopy), and only removing them if they start growing.

 Type 2: Patients who have high gastrin levels and high stomach acid levels are said to have type 2 tumors.
 Like type 1 tumors they are often small and there may be more than one at a time.
 Type 2 tumors also don’t tend to grow into deeper layers of the stomach or spread to other organs.
-Small tumors can be watched closely without treatment, removed through endoscopy, or treated with a medicine like octreotide that will lower both gastrin and stomach acid.
+Small tumors can be watched closely without treatment, removed with endoscopy, or treated with a medicine like octreotide (Sandostatin) or lanreotide (Somatuline) that will lower both gastrin and stomach acid.
 For tumors larger than 2 cm (slightly less than an inch), just watching the tumor closely isn’t usually an option.
 These tumors need to be removed, either through an endoscope or in a regular operation through an incision in the abdomen that removes the tumor and some surrounding stomach tissue.

 Type 3: Patients who don’t have high gastrin levels (and have normal levels of stomach acid) are said to have type 3 tumors.
 There is usually only one tumor, and the tumor tends to grow into deeper layers of the stomach or even spread to nearby lymph nodes or other organs (like the liver).
 If the tumor is small, endoscopic surgery may still be an option.
-More, often, though, more extensive surgery is needed.
-Often, a piece of the stomach is removed (a partial gastrectomy) along with nearby lymph nodes.
+More, often, though, more extensive surgery is needed: A piece of the stomach is removed (a partial gastrectomy) along with nearby lymph nodes.